Resources for Every Audience

 These stakeholder guides help you understand each group's perspective.
 To learn how to recruit and organize them into an effective coalition, see our tactical guide.

-Who to Recruit First
+Who to recruit first

 Fire/EMS leadership and local journalists are your highest-value early targets—they have direct operational stakes.

-How to Approach Them
+How to approach them

 Lead with their specific concerns.
 Journalists care about access; fire chiefs care about interoperability; parents care about safety.

-Maintaining Unity
+Maintaining unity

 Different stakeholders may have different ultimate goals.
 Focus on the shared opposition to encryption.